DHIRAL2908/Cyber-identity-awareness/docs/identity_theft.md

 - Unknown activity and usage of the account.
 - Messages with harmful URLs or OTPs.
 - Changed password/locked out account.
-- Logins from unusual location.
+- Logins from unusual locations and IPs.
 - Modifications in profile details without prior knowledge.